Viking’s Romantic Danube is one of the top Danube river cruises, whether you are traveling as a couple or with a group of family and friends.

 The River Boat

-We had an enjoyable experience cruising the Danube River with Viking Tor.
-This riverboat has four decks with a 190-passenger capacity.
+We enjoyed our experience cruising the Danube River with Viking Tor.
+This four-deck riverboat carries 190 passengers.
 Key features of the boat include:

 - 95 comfortable outside staterooms which include 7 Veranda Suites and 2 Explorer Suites

 - The suites have two full-size rooms with a veranda off the living room & a French balcony